 Local plant species can greatly benefit local fauna.
 For instance, in Hornsby Shire the gang gang cockatoo feeds on specific gum trees and casuarina seed.
-There are links below to booklets outlining the best local native plants to place in your garden.
+View the range of plants local to the Hornsby Shire Council area along with a brief description of how they grow.

 Build a frog pond